SAP-samples/event-driven-integrations-codejam/exercises/03-cloudevents-at-sap/README.md

 SAP Event Mesh allows applications to communicate through asynchronous events.
 It can be used to publish and consume business events from SAP and non-SAP sources across hybrid landscapes from the digital core (ERP products, e.g. SAP S/4HANA Cloud public edition and SAP S/4HANA) to extension applications through event-driven architecture.
 It is a fully managed [centralised event-oriented](https://help.sap.com/docs/event-mesh/event-mesh/event-mesh-default-plan-concepts?locale=en-US "https://help.sap.com/docs/event-mesh/event-mesh/event-mesh-default-plan-concepts?locale=en-US") service part of SAP BTP.

+> SAP Event Mesh is intended to move into SAP Integration Suite, as a new capability, in Q2 2024.
+You can find more details in [https://roadmaps.sap.com](https://roadmaps.sap.com/board?PRODUCT=000D3A47875C1EDB98A8A910864AC24B&range=FIRST-LAST#;INNO=C1FBB5A935A51EDDA5E7942074F76CBC).

 ![event-mesh-diagram.png](assets/event-mesh-diagram.png "event-mesh-diagram.png")

 The [service supports the use of REST APIs for Events](https://help.sap.com/docs/event-mesh/event-mesh/rest-apis-for-events?locale=en-US "https://help.sap.com/docs/event-mesh/event-mesh/rest-apis-for-events?locale=en-US"), for publishing and consuming events that are compliant with the CloudEvents specification.
 Related to event-based integrations, events that flow through SAP Event Mesh between SAP applications must all conform to the CloudEvents specification.